bnuredini/blog/content/writing/code-vs-prose.md

 treat my prose like code.
 When I write a blog article, I always think that I can improve it on the next sitting.
 I think of drafts as unfinished projects that can always be tweaked.
 But, what I've found is that if I come up with something that just isn't good enough, no amount of tweaking will do the job.
-At that point, starting from scratch and rethinking the entire thing is right thing to do.
+At that point, starting from scratch and rethinking the entire thing is usually the right thing to do.